ekrell/conch/tutorial.md

 So that we can see the entire forecast in a 2D plot, we will use a single forecast time step.

-Use the geospatial metadata from the region map to set the correct options to generate compatable forecasts.
+Use the geospatial metadata from the region map to set the correct options to generate compatible forecasts.
 Specifically, we need to know the world coordinates (lat, lon) of the top-left and bottom-right corners as well as the number of raster rows and columns.